Polymer/old-docs-site/runtime-config.md

 ### register

-Include `register` as a param or attribute opts-in to using the native Custom Elements implementation (e.g. `document.register()`) if it is available.
+Including `register` as a param or attribute forces the Custom Elements polyfill.

 **Example**